 For most couples, rain on their wedding day is their worst nightmare.
-Sadly, for couples getting married in the UK, the possibility of rain is pretty high no matter the time of year, so my advice?
+Sadly, for couples getting married in the UK, the possibility of having a wet wedding is pretty high no matter the time of year, so my advice?
 Be prepared!
 With a little forward planning and a positive attitude, please believe me that you can still have the best day of your life, regardless of what the weather throws at you.
 Here are a few suggestions to help you get rain-ready.

 Talk to your wedding venue